 Do I need a prescription for blood thinners?

 “In most cases, yes, you need a prescription for blood thinners depending on your particular condition.
-Many blood thinners medicines are available in pharmacies, but it is highly advised to use only prescribed blood thinners since using a blood thinner without a doctor’s prescription can result in adverse side effects.”
+Many blood thinners medicines are available in pharmacies.
+Still, it is highly advised to use only prescribed blood thinners since using a blood thinner without a doctor’s prescription can result in adverse side effects.”

 How do blood thinners work?

 “It is important to know that blood thinners don’t work by thinning your blood or breaking up the existing blood clots.
-Rather, they do work by preventing blood to form new clots as well as hindering the growth of existing clots.
+Rather, they do work by preventing blood from forming new clots and hindering the growth of existing clots.

-Some blood thinners work by competing with vitamin K that is needed by your body to make certain proteins that make clots.
+Some blood thinners work by competing with vitamin K that your body needs to make certain proteins that make clots.
 While the others prevent blood cells (platelets) from joining together to form a blood clot.”

-It’s also important to know that if you're taking Warfarin, you will need regular blood tests to check how quickly your blood clots.
+It’s also important to know that you will need regular blood tests to check how quickly your blood clots are taking Warfarin.